 Call for PPSR overhaul

-The PPSR is back in the spotlight following the release of a research paper by the former Australian Small Business and Family Enterprise Ombudsman, Kate Carnell.
+The PPSR came back into the spotlight following the release of a research paper by the former Australian Small Business and Family Enterprise Ombudsman, Kate Carnell.
 The report found there was an urgent need for the PPSR to be overhauled to make it more accessible to SMEs.

 But the report revealed many SMEs are finding the PPSR system difficult to use.
 Carnell states “the name is confusing, the language is overly technical and the operation of the register is very complicated.”